benaepli/spur-vscode/README.md

-# spur
+# Spur-VSCode

-This extension provides syntax highlighting support for spur in VSCode.
+This extension provides syntax highlighting support for Spur in VSCode.

+See [benaepli/spur](https://github.com/benaepli/spur/) for the language specification.